-Once you have answers to these questions, your estate planning attorney can begin to formulate a plan that meets your goals.
-Typically, an estate plan is composed of these primary documents:
+Once you have answers to these questions, your estate attorney can begin to map out a plan that meets your goals.
+Typically, a comprehensive plan is composed of these primary documents:

-Many estate plans involve the creation of trusts.
+Many estate plans also involve the creation of trusts.
 These trusts can be used to avoid probate, give you power to control how a gift or bequest is used by the recipient, assist with tax planning, or help protect assets from creditors.
-Estate planning attorney John Crow can help you decide whether a trust would be useful in accomplishing your goals.

 Why Should You Have Estate Planning?

-If you do not have an estate planning in place you cannot control:
+If you do not have an organized, structured plan you cannot control:

 - Who will make decisions for you if you cannot care for yourself.
 For example, if you are incapacitated and unable to make decisions for yourself, a family member or friend would have to petition the Court to establish for the appointment of a conservator to make decisions for you.

 - Who receives your assets at your death.
-If you do not have a will or trust in place, the laws of the State of Tennessee determines how your assets will be distributed.
+If you do not have a will or trust in place, Tennessee law determines how your assets will be distributed.
 These laws are called intestacy laws.

 - Who is responsible for administering your estate once you have passed.
 If you have a will you control who manages your affairs after your death.
 However, should you pass away without a will, typically a family member or friend will ask the Court to be appointed the administer of your estate.